Battle of Maiwand

-The Battle of Maiwand (Dari: نبرد میوند, Pashto: د ميوند جگړه), fought on 27 July 1880, was one of the principal battles of the Second Anglo-Afghan War.
-Under the leadership of Ayub Khan, the Afghan forces defeated a much smaller British force consisting of two brigades of British and Indian troops under Brigadier-General George Burrows, albeit at a high price: between 2,050 and 2,750 Afghan tribal militamen were killed, and probably about 1,500 wounded.
-British and Indian forces suffered 1,200 dead.
+The Battle of Maiwand (Dari: نبرد میوند, Pashto: د ميوند جگړه) was fought on 27 July 1880 during the Second Anglo-Afghan War.
+Fought near the village of Maiwand in Kandahar Province, the battle resulted in an Afghan army of 25,000 regulars and irregulars under Mohammad Ayub Khan defeating a force of 2,476 British and Indian troops under Brigadier-general George Burrows.
+The Afghans suffered between 2,500 and 3,000 men killed and wounded while Burrows' force suffered possibly as high as 1,200 killed.
+Though the battle proved to be a major setback for the British, they would go on to decisively defeat Ayub Khan at the Battle of Kandahar on 1 September.

-Prelude
+Background

 Before the battle, the campaign had gone well for the British.
-They had defeated Afghan tribesmen at Ali Masjid, Peiwar kotal, Kabul, and the Battle of Ahmed Khel, and they had occupied numerous cities and towns, including Kandahar, Dakka, and Jalalabad.
+They had defeated Afghan forces at Ali Masjid, Peiwar kotal, Kabul, and the Battle of Ahmed Khel, and they had occupied numerous cities and towns, including Kandahar, Dakka, and Jalalabad.

-Ayub Khan, Sher Ali Khan's younger son, who had been holding Herat during the British operations at Kabul and Kandahar, set out towards Kandahar with a small army in June, and a brigade under Brigadier-General Burrows was detached from Kandahar to oppose him.
+Mohammad Ayub Khan, Sher Ali Khan's younger son, who had been holding Herat during the British operations at Kabul and Kandahar, set out towards Kandahar with a small army in June, and a brigade under Brigadier-General Burrows was detached from Kandahar to oppose him.
 Burrows' brigade, some 2,500 strong with about 500 British troops including a battery of 9-pounder guns (9 lb), advanced to Helmand, opposite Gereshk, to oppose Ayub Khan, but was there deserted by the levies of Sher Ali, the British-appointed wali of Kandahar.
 Burrows's troops engaged and defeated the rebellious levies and captured four smoothbore 6-pounder guns and two smoothbore 12-pounder howitzers.
 Burrows then fell back to a position at Kushk-i-Nakhud, halfway to Kandahar where he could intercept Ayub Khan if he headed for either Ghazni or Kandahar.
 He remained there a week, during which time the captured guns were added to his force with additional gunners drawn from the British infantry.